alexelzx/MCalC-/README.md

     * [html2pdf.js](https://ekoopmans.github.io/html2pdf.js/) for high-fidelity PDF generation.
 * **Fonts:** Plus Jakarta Sans via Google Fonts.

-## 📂 Project Structure

-* `index.html` - Contains the logic, styling, and structure of the application.
-* `assets/` - (Optional) Store logos or background images here.

 ## ⚖️ Disclaimer

-**Document Non Officiel.** This tool is intended for simulation purposes only.
+**Not official affiliation to the IUT Paul Sabatier University** This tool is intended for simulation purposes only.
 Official results are provided exclusively by the IUT administration.

 ## 👤 Author